 In connection with our acquisition of Instinet, we concurrently sold Instinet's institutional brokerage business and specified Instinet corporate-level assets to Instinet Holdings Incorporated, or Instinet Holdings, an affiliate of SLP.
 Instinet Holdings agreed to assume the liabilities of the institutional brokerage business, as well as the additional corporate-level liabilities not directly related to the institutional brokerage business, such as tax, severance, real estate leases and historical restructuring obligations.
 We may be subject to claims related to these assets.
 In addition, we may be subject to claims arising from Instinet's institutional brokerage business.
 Under the terms of the institutional brokerage transaction agreement, Instinet Holdings agreed to indemnify us after the closing for liabilities primarily related to the businesses, assets and liabilities that it purchased, and, similarly, we have agreed to indemnify Instinet Holdings after the closing for liabilities primarily related to INET.
 Our ability to seek indemnification from Instinet Holdings is, however, limited by the strength of Instinet Holdings's own financial condition, which could change in the future.
-Instinet Holdings may not have the ability to fulfill its indemnification obligations to us in connection with the institutional brokerage acquisition, in which case, we may be liable for these claims.
-These liabilities could be significant, and if we are unable to enforce the institutional brokerage indemnification obligation, then our business, financial condition and operating results could be adversely affected.
+Instinet Holdings may not have the ability to fulfill its indemnification obligations to us in connection with the institutional brokerage indemnification obligation, then our business, financial condition and operating results could be adversely affected.